FEATURED SALES ITEMS

 Why the Douay-Rheims is the Best Bible

 Firstly, some simple considerations:

 The medieval Catholic scribes were responsible for getting the Bible (St. Jerome's Vulgate) to us.
-They would be anxious if they could see the lack of fidelity to accuracy in almost every modern Biblical translation.
+They would be anxious if they could see the lack of fidelity to accuracy in practically every modern Biblical translation.

 For many years, it was the tireless scribing of the monks that preserved the texts of the Bible before the invention of the printing press.
 Once presses were available, the Bible was translated into many languages and many people could have a copy.
 In recent years there have been many new translations in English for various reasons.
 The older English has been updated into the current vernacular as spoken today.
 Other versions have been made to take out language with a male emphasis.